IDAES/idaes-pse/docs/source/core/state_block.rst

 State Blocks
 ------------

 State Blocks are used within all IDAES Unit models (generally within ControlVolume Blocks) in order to calculate physical properties given the state of the material.
 State Blocks are notably different to other types of Blocks within IDAES as they are always indexed by time (and possibly space as well).
-There are two bases Classes associated with State Blocks:
+There are two base Classes associated with State Blocks:

 * StateBlockDataBase forms the base class for all StateBlockData objects, which contain the instructions on how to construct each instance of a State Block.
 * StateBlockBase is used for building classes which contain methods to be applied to sets of Indexed State Blocks (or to a subset of these).
 See the documentation on declare_process_block_class and the IDAES tutorials and examples for more information.